banana-j/bananaj/README.md

 ```

 ## Methods
-Every endoint supports GET, POST, and DELETE requests.
+Every endpoint supports GET, POST, and DELETE requests.
 So it is possible to fully control your MailChimp objects with this wrapper.

 ### Endpoints used